tobek/laminae/notes.md

     + a beautiful metropolis whose divine destruction was averted just moments too late, and is now left frozen in a state of apocalypse, massive eldritch beams coming from the sky, geysers of rubble hovering, etc.
     + Storms
     + single infinite wall
+    + Endless river delta

 ### Relational, Situational, Happenings

-- headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?)
+- headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
+LEP?)
+- "new identity idea: asane (as opposed to insane). not crazy, just renouncing and revoking sanity Relieved face" https://twitter.com/sonyasupposedly/status/1463771414830325761
 - Audience independent utterance - the idealization of
 - Emotional etc content of micro actions?
 (NGP?)
 - "a massive chunk of the things that alarm suburbanites about being in an urban environment are solved in totality by adopting the city dweller's habit of simply declining to perceive things that are none of your fucking business" https://twitter.com/cakesandcourage/status/1462919432330752006 - somewhere where this flows naturally, maybe LEP?
 - some place where you can peer through the looking glass of "what if" moments in your own life
-- caste systems (LND?)
+- caste systems (LND?
+LEC LEP)
     + signaled by fashion and/or mannerisms
         * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")
 - "That which thinks is bound, and in this bondage, it dreams of freedom.
 And like a prisoner in his dreams he can see the walls of his prison, and he can imagine the outside world.
-But when he wakes, he still sees the walls of the prison and has not escaped." - https://mobile.twitter.com/gods_txt/status/1456321077710241792
+But when he wakes, he still sees the walls of the prison and has not escaped." - https://mobile.twitter.com/gods_txt/status/1456321077710241792 LED NED
 - No decisions except gut ones during ceremonies.
 Very elaborate, no time to scheme.
 More authentic.
 They facilitate this method for mortals.
 Like Dune emperor emissary delivers decree, obey or disobey on the spot, only way to cut through (and assess loyalty, and instinct). the sufis "believe that deep intuition is the only real guide to knowledge". human computer. fluency before understanding (quote?).
 NGP if nowhere else
 - https://twitter.com/chaosprime/status/1458552157179887621 - grokking, you have to understand your enemy to defeat them, and when you understand them you love them. also you need to love them to hate them.
 NND?
 - "bats can hear shapes. plants can eat light. bees can dance maps. we can hold all these ideas at once and feel both heavy and weightless with the absurd beauty of it all." - https://twitter.com/gnonymus/status/1457089729539842050